msuhail1997/Steering-Control-using-Imitation-Learning/README.md

 * Few-Shot Learning model
 * Transfer Learning

-A comparitive study was done between 5 models.
+A comparitive study was done between these 5 models.
 For each model, we have provided a README.md file to help run that module.

 In general,